 There are even fewer resources that deal with these topics from the perspective of the LGBT community.
 While many of the retirement planning issues we face are common to all of us, gay and lesbian retirees face some unique considerations when it comes to legal and social issues, health care, and living in an LGBT-supportive environment.

 Everyone is welcome here.
 Most content on this website will be useful to everyone, but some content will focus on the unique needs of gays and lesbians.
 If you’re straight, this website will serve as a wonderful opportunity to broaden your horizons a bit, and build bridges of support and understanding for all of us.

 If you’re on Facebook, you can find my “Retire Fabulously” page and like that.

 I want to hear from you!
-Feel free to contact me any time or leave a comment here.
+Feel free to contact me any time or leave a comment below.
 Let me know what interests you about envisioning your happy retirement, and what information you would like to see in future posts.

 Welcome!
 I look forward to having you join me on this fun journey towards a fabulous retirement!

-If you like what you see so far, please tell your friends about this blog.
+If you like what you see so far, please tell your friends about this website.
 And subscribe to receive updates!
 Don't worry, I would never think of spamming you or giving anyone else your email address.

 © 2013 Dave Hughes.
 All rights reserved.